coppercash/coppercash.github.io/_posts/2013-12-18-Why-is-SSL-Handshake-so-Complicated.markdown

 ![encrypt connection with Master Secret](/media/files/2013/12/18/ssl_03.png)

 ## Random Number
-The story is not end yet, 'casuse Umbridge gets something new.
-She catchs some message, although she can't decrypt it, she find they are all same.
-This means lazy Harry send same message to Sirius and let him do Digitial Signature. when Sirius send signed message back, Harry succesfully decrypted with Sirius's `public-key`, and believe the one on the other side is surely Sirius.
-Umbridge use Harry's lazy, and wait for Harry send out the old message, she send back Harry the message she kept and can't decrypt.
-Harry decrypt it once more, and he be fooled by Umbridge again.
+Umbridge gets something new once more.
+She catched some message, although she wasn't able to decrypt it, she found they were all same.
+This means lazy Harry send same message to Sirius and let him do Digitial Signature.
+When Sirius sends signed message back, Harry succesfully decrypts it with Sirius's `public-key`, and believe the one on the other side is surely Sirius.
+Umbridge used Harry's laziness, and waited for Harry sending out the old message, she sent back Harry the message she catched early (but unable to decrypt).
+Harry decrypt it once more, and fooled by Umbridge once more.
-Sirius is angry with that, he told Harry never use the same authentication messge, they need use Random Number.
+Sirius is annoyed about that.
+He told Harry to never use the same authentication messge, they need Random Number.
 OK, there isn't real random in computer's world.
-The key here is when Umbridge send back an old mock authentication message, Harry will recognize it's not the one he just send out.
+The key here is when Umbridge send back an old mock authentication message, Harry will recognize it's not same with the one he just sent out.

+Use Random Number as authentication message
 ![encrypt connection with Master Secret](/media/files/2013/12/18/ssl_04.png)

 ## Certificate
-Using the methods mentioned above, we can ensure the messages are safe while being transfered.
-But it is not xianshi to just communiate with the people we know.
-Most time, we need to communicate with stangers.
-How can we ensure who is trustable and who is not?
+Using the methods mentioned above, we can ensure the messages are safe while being transmitted.
+But we can't avoid to communite with stangers in the real life.
+How can we make sure who is trustable and who is not?
-Here has to be the forth people, Regulus, Sirius brother.
-He want to communicate with Harry via Internet too, but Harry doesn't know him.
-So Regulus write in his message, "I'm brother of Sirius, and he send the message to Sirius, Sirius does Digital Signature on the message and send it back.
-Next time when Regulus wants write to Harry He just embed this message in the mail, Harry would know it's Regulus someone believable and renzheng by Sirius.
+Here has to be the forth people, Regulus, Sirius' brother.
+He wants to communicate with Harry via Internet too.
+But Harry doesn't know him.
+So Regulus wrote in his message, "I'm a brother of Sirius", and he sent the message to Sirius.
+Sirius did Digital Signature on the message and send it back.
+Next time when Regulus wants to write to Harry He just needs to embed this message in the mail, Harry will know it's Regulus someone believable and certificated by Sirius.
-The relationship message signed by Sirius is called CERTIFICATE, consists of TRUST CHAIN and the owner's `public-key`, and it is signed (digital) by Certificate Authority (CA, here Sirius).
-The TRUST CHAIN prove that the owner is trusted by the CA, and the taker can use the `public-key` to verify if it is truly the one in the CHAIN.
+The relationship message signed by Sirius is called `certificate`, consists of Trust Train and the owner's `public-key`, and it is signed (digital) by Certificate Authority (CA, Sirius here).
+The existence of a note in the Trust Chain indicates it is trusted by the CA. And the taker can use the `public-key` to verify if it is truly the one in the chain.

 ![encrypt connection with Master Secret](/media/files/2013/12/18/ssl_05.png)

 ## Performance
 To here, we get all the tech/注意 we need.
-It seeds we should use CERTIFICATE to  verify the identity of each other, and use the a...
+It seeds we should use `certificate` to  verify the identity of each other, and use the a...
 Encrypt to encrypt message, our communication will be safe enough.
 But it still do not look like diagram above.
 Because there are two more things we need to do.
 Performance and Negotiate.
 A en is safer than the traditional en, but it cost more time about 6 times more.
-So the solution is we use CERTIFICATE, a en and all tech mentioned above to ensure the safety of traditional en MASTER-KEY process.
+So the solution is we use `certificate`, a en and all tech mentioned above to ensure the safety of traditional en MASTER-KEY process.
 And use traditional en to finish communication.
 According to the diagram, the protocol leave most of a en/de work to the client, so that server, which's amount and 性能 are limited.

 ![encrypt connection with Master Secret](/media/files/2013/12/18/ssl_06.png)